-How many of you take care of plants or flowers or gardens?
-How many green thumbs do we have?
-Why do you do it / What does it do for you?
+How many of you take care of plants or flowers or gardens??
+Why do you do it?
+What does it do for you?

 Dignity is one of those words we use a lot, especially in Catholic health care, but its meaning is hard to define.
 For Francis, human dignity is derived from our being made by God and called to God’s purposes.
 In this light, our calling to take care of the earth is an invitation to bestow dignity on the rest of the created world.
 We have not always done a very good job, and sadly, our failure reciprocally affects us in surprising ways.
 Consider this passage: "We were not meant to be inundated by cement, asphalt, glass and metal, and deprived of physical contact with nature" (para.
 44).

 Think quietly to yourself.
 Do you agree?
 Does something deep within us respond to natural environments in a way that doesn’t happen when we’re inundated by cement, asphalt, glass and metal?
 It can be difficult to integrate nature into our workday environments – but it can be done.

 First, take a moment today to leave the building for a breath of fresh air.
 Secondly, as you are working today, consider how you might be able to bring nature closer to your daily experience and the experience of others.
 There’s far more at stake than simply decorating the place you’re in; you’re helping to cultivate a space more befitting of human dignity.
 Let us pray:

 as we care for your precious creation.